stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 ## Research Interests

 Computational models of cognition.
-Probabilistic programming languages.
+Social and affective cognition.
+Representation and use of concepts and intuitive theories.
 Natural language semantics and pragmatics.
-Representation, acquisition, and use of concepts and intuitive theories.
-Social and affective cognition.
 Cognitive development.
+Probabilistic programming languages.

 ## Professional Positions